Grid ref: TQ 945 946 (click for o/s map)

 Mouse over links for pictures; click for detail page.

-In winter thousands of wildfowl and waders can be expected to colonise the new habitats RSPB is creating.
-Expect to see dunlin, grey plover, redshank, turnstone and curlew feeding on the mud or roosting on the islands; shelduck, mallard, teal and wigeon on the open water; grey heron and little egret around the fringes; stonechats and meadow pipits in the drier grassland; and flocks of lapwing and golden plover on the grazing marsh.
+In winter thousands of wildfowl and waders colonise the new habitats.
+Dunlin, grey plover, redshank, turnstone and curlew feed on the mud or roost on the islands; shelduck, mallard, teal and wigeon on the open water; grey heron and little egret around the fringes; and flocks of lapwing and golden plover on the grazing marsh.

 From Rochford, take the Ashingdon Road and turn right into Brays Lane.
 Follow the brown tourist signs from there, along Apton Hall Road and then Creeksea Ferry Road.
 SatNav: SS4 2HD.